pyhys/minimalmodbus/docs/develop.rst

    MinimalModbus debug mode.
 Writing to instrument: '\n\x05\x08\x14\xff\x00\xcf%' MinimalModbus debug mode.
 Response from instrument: '\n\x05\x08\x14\xff\x00\xcf%'

 This is also very useful for debugging drivers built on top of MinimalModbus.
-See for example the test code for omegacn7500 :ref:`testomegacn7500` (click '[source]', see RESPONSES at end of the page).

 Using the dummy serial port